Squeezing codes: robust fluctuation-stabilized memories: Acknowledgments:

 \section{Acknowledgments:}

-We thank Ehud Altman, Shankar Balasubramanian, Margarita Davydova, Sarang Gopalakrishnan, Vedika Khemani, Jong-Yeon Lee, Yaodong Li, Tibor Rakovsky, Shengqi Sang, and Charles Stahl for discussions.
+We thank Ehud Altman, Shankar Balasubramanian, Margarita Davydova, Sarang Gopalakrishnan, David Huse, Vedika Khemani, Jong-Yeon Lee, Yaodong Li, Nick O'Dea, Tibor Rakovsky, Shengqi Sang, Grace Sommers, and Charles Stahl for discussions.
 We are especially grateful to Ruihua Fan for helpful discussions and collaboration on a related RG calculation.
 E.L. thanks Aditya Bhardwaj, Ehsan Pajouheshgar, and Nathaniel Selub for collaboration on related work, and Ehsan Pajouheshgar for help with the interactive visualization.
 E.L. was supported by a Miller research fellowship.
+All code supporting the numerical results in this paper is available at \cite{code}.